muditmehta07/MICHELLE/PatchNotes.md

 > July 5, 2022

 <b>Limited Shop : </b>The shop has been the messiest place for the past year, stacked with Spells, Weapons and other items.
 We have now made the shop limited.
-The items in the shop will only display one item from each category, these items will update automatically.
+The shop will only display one item from each category, these items will change and update according to their respective timers.

 # Patch : 2.4